 Designed and launched at 21st Century Museum of Contemporary Art in Kanazawa, Japan, in 2009, the artwork features a round structure that narrows towards the top, and it also contains an empty chair.

 Visitors entering the A Room of Memory attest to its effectiveness in arousing memories.
 The work gives the public the ability to explore and feel the lives of the people in the Berlin Wall era.
 Every piece and space reflects the walls’ remnants and showcases the sufferings experienced.

 A Room of Memory features windows from the old Berlin houses, which have a special significance.
-The objects, not used for their functional purpose, prompt people to reflect on ancient Greek traditions of preserving usable artifacts in sanctuaries.
+Not used for their functional purpose, the objects prompt people to reflect on ancient Greek traditions of preserving usable artifacts in sanctuaries.

 Shiota draws inspiration from her experiences and learned from the art maven Marina Abramović.
-It is no surprise; she takes on Marina norms of inculcating actual experiences in artworks.
+It is no surprise; she takes on Marina’s norms of inculcating actual experiences in artworks.